netobserv/network-observability-operator/docs/FlowCollector.md

-`ebpf` describes the settings related to the eBPF-based flow reporter when `spec.agent.type` is set to `EBPF`.
+`ebpf` describes the settings related to the eBPF-based flow reporter when `spec.agent.type` is set to `eBPF`.

 <table>
     <thead>